rmcelreath/rethinking/ERRATA.md

 page 132: Fourth paragraph (after the formula): "but here I've chosen M for marriage rate"

+page 148: First paragraph: "But if have..." -> "But I have"

 ## 1st Edition

 page 13: "What does mean to take a limit..." is missing the word "it".